 The filing of a complete application starts the 150-day period you must wait before you may apply for employment authorization.
 If your application is not complete and is returned to you, the 150-day period will not begin until you resubmit a complete application.
-(See Section V,

-Employment Authorization While Your Application Is Pending, Part 2 of these instructions for further information regarding eligibility for employment authorization.)
+(See Page 10 of the Instructions, Part 2: Information Regarding Post-Filing Requirements, Section V, "Employment Authorization," for further information regarding eligibility for employment authorization.)